 22. Marketing of High-Technology Products and Innovations (3rd Edition)

-Stanley J. Slater, Jakki J. Mohr, & Sanjit Sengupta
+Authors: Stanley J. Slater, Jakki J. Mohr, & Sanjit Sengupta

-From migration paths and types of innovations to managing customer relationships, you'll find a good balance of theory and real-world examples to get the knowledge you need on the world of tech marketing.
+From migration paths and types of innovations to managing customer relationships, you'll find a good balance of theory and real-world examples to get the knowledge you need in the world of tech marketing.